ernestoyoofi/bmkg-scrap/readme.md

 const BMKG = require("@ernestoyoofi/bmkg-scrap")
 ```

-*Manual Installation*
+*Manual Installation* <br/>
-if you not using npm, you can download or close this repository
+if you not using npm, you can download or clone this repository
 ```bash
 git clone https://github.com/ernestoyoofi/bmkg-scrap.git
 ```